-The area of the connected rooms, on the floor, connected by permanent opening in the and/or doors between occupied spaces, including between the wall and the floor, can be conside single room when determining compliance to provided all of the following conditions are met a 3-13.
+The area of the connected rooms, on the same floor, connected by permanent opening in the walls and/or doors between occupied spaces, including gaps between the wall and the floor, can be considered a single room when determining compliance to A{min} , provided all of the following conditions are met as Fig. 3-6.